falconmick/tdd-demo/slides.md

 <!--
 Before I start lets do a theoretical:
-The upper management is in a flurry, Product Y that our company produces's top competitor Product X has just announced AI chat-bot integration, a game changing feature that is going to send our company broke if we cannot match or beat their announced delivery date.
+Upper management is in a flurry, our product Y's top competitor Product X has just had an announcement.
+Coming in 6 months time is an all new AI chat-bot integration, a game changing feature that is going to send our company broke;
+That is, unless, we cannot match or beat their announced delivery date.

-In this project speed matters above all else, we have been promised that as soon as we get this live we will be given the time needed to go back around and clean up the implementation.
+In this project speed matters above all else, we have been promised that as soon as we get this live that We will be given the time necessary to take this beta implementation back to the workshop and made right.

+Because we all know that tech demo's don't ever become forever code the second we hand it over.

-So the question for the audience:
-Hands down if we push back on our teams standard testing standards for the sake of the project OR
+So the question for the audience: you can leave your hands down if we push back on our normal testing requirements; and for the sake of the project just get it done
+OR
-Hands up if we deliver the code with our standard and some would argue rather rigorous testing practices?
+Hands up if we deliver the project with our standard; and some would argue; rather expansive testing practices?

 === delay for hands ===

-By the end of this presentation I hope to have as many hands in the air when I ask this question again for all the reasons that I have coming up but it all boils down to one law of delivering software:
+By the end of this presentation I hope to have as many hands in the air when I ask this question again for all the reasons that I have coming up, but it all boils down to this one; important; law of delivering software:

 # Slow is Smooth.
 Smooth is Fast